Clarity Insolvency

 • Your credit rating is affected for six years

-• Published on the Insolvency Register and Gazette
+• It is published on the Insolvency Register and in The Gazette

-• Some careers and professions may be restricted
+• Some careers and professions are restricted while you are bankrupt

-• You may pay from income for up to three years
+• You may pay from your income for up to three years if you can afford it

 Frequently asked questions